 When You Only Want to Change One Word to Another

-If you want to do something like change every instance of ‘Job’ to say, ‘Vacancy’, try the Say What plugin.
+If you want to change every instance of ‘Job’ to say ‘Vacancy’, try the Say What plugin.
 This simple plugin lets you translate any string via the WordPress admin dashboard.
 Your ‘translation’ can even be English->English!

 For the core WPJM plugin, this information is: